zee-ham-su/capstone-task-manager/TESTING.md

 1. In the **tasks** section, click on the `GET /tasks` endpoint.
 2. Click the **Try it out** button.
+3. You can optionally filter tasks by `tags`.
+In the `tags` query parameter field, enter a comma-separated list of tags (e.g., `work,personal`).
-3. Click the **Execute** button.
-You should get a `200 OK` response with an array of tasks belonging to the authenticated user.
+4. Click the **Execute** button.
+You should get a `200 OK` response with an array of tasks belonging to the authenticated user, optionally filtered by tags.

 ### 2.3.
 Get a Task by ID